meeloo/fretboarder/docs/index.md

 ## Known bugs and todo list
 * double string instruments (12 string guitars, mandolins, 8 string basses...)
-* we use direct modeling in order to be much faster but some people would like to stay in parametric modeling mode.
-For the moment the best way is to use fretboarder in a separate design and import the result in your own design.
 * better options for string spacing
 * offer a way to compute the fret spacing from the nut width instead of entering inter string spacing
 * add a way to give string gauges and use it for string spacing